SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample Mixture-Process Experiments: SVEMnet modeling and multi-response optimization

 Thus the output table always contains \texttt{score}, based purely on the user-specified weights $\tilde w_r$, and, when applicable, an additional \texttt{wmt\_score} column that augments those weights using the WMT results.
 Gaussian and binomial outcomes are handled on the same scale by applying desirability functions to predicted means and predicted probabilities, respectively.

 For candidate scoring, \texttt{blocking} variables are held fixed at a single reference setting while the controllable factors are varied over the feasible region.
-Categorical blocking factors are evaluated at the most common observed level; continuous blocking covariates are evaluated at the midpoint of their modeled range.
-Under the additive-only blocking assumption this induces only an additive offset in the predicted responses and therefore does not change the ranking of candidate recipes.
+Categorical blocking factors are evaluated at the most common observed level, and continuous blocking covariates are evaluated at the midpoint of their modeled range.
+Under the additive-only blocking assumption this defines a consistent reference for comparing controllable settings; if desirability bounds/targets are specified on an absolute response scale, users may optionally re-score at alternative blocking levels to confirm stability of the top candidates.